HeavyMedl/lists/README.md

 <a name='foldr1'/>
 ### foldr1 : [x]|str -> f -> x
 ------
-**Description**: Variant of foldr without a starting Variable (The accumulator begins with the 0th index of the passed Array or String).
+**Description**: Variant of foldr without a starting Variable (The accumulator begins with the 0th index of the passed Array or a String).
 Use with non-empty Arrays or Strings.

 **Signature Definition**: Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function (binary operator).
 Get a Variable.